dmnks/rpm/tests/README.md

    of a system utility that's later used to verify the results)

-Lastly, depending on the mktree backend, the test-suite script itself may be wrapped in a container based on the immutable snapshot, which has the following
+Lastly, depending on the mktree backend, the test-suite script itself may be wrapped in a container with the immutable snapshot as its root directory, which has the following benefits:
-benefits:

-1. Only this one container is needed for all immutable tests, with RPM executed directly
+1. Only this one container is needed for all immutable tests, with RPM executed directly in it
 2. Full isolation of the test-suite from the host (to prevent a misbehaving test from affecting it)